ros-controls/ros2_control_demos/README.md

    ```

 ## Controlles and moving hardware
-To move the robot you should load and start contorllers.
+To move the robot you should load and start controllers.
-To get feedback about robot's state `JointStateController` is used.
+The `JointStateController` is used to publish the joint states to ROS topics.
-to send command to the robot `ForwardcommandController` (direct goals).
+Direct joint commands are sent to this robot via the `ForwardCommandController`.
 The sections below describe their usage.
-Than jump to the Results section to read how to check if everything is fine.
+Check the [Results](##result) section on how to ensure that things went well.

 ### JointStateController